 Admission: Free (voluntary donations cheerfully accepted)

-Join us for a yummy reception after the play and the opportunity to voice your opinions about the play in a discussion with the actors and director and the playwright.
+Join us for a yummy reception after the play and the opportunity to voice your opinions about the play in a discussion with the actors and director.

 No advance ticket sales for this performance.